 Chapter 6.
-Flex500 Security Overview
+LECM Security Overview

-The Flex500 was not developed with secure development life cycle process and prior to the realization of current cybersecurity standards and as such shall not be considered a cybersecure product.
-From a networking perspective, the Flex500 is required to be located within a secure OT network as a component that requires further layers of protection provided at the system-level.
-All Ethernet and CAN datalink interfaces require protection from DoS attacks and malicious messaging.
-From a physical accessibility perspective, the Flex500 is located within a cabinet or on a panel.
-As such, the cabinet and cabling shall be safeguarded in order to protect datalink and hardwired sensor and actuation interfaces with the Flex500.
+The LECM was developed without a secure development life cycle process prior to the realization of current cybersecurity standards, and as such, shall not be considered a cybersecure product.
+From a networking perspective, the LECM is required to be located within a secure OT network as a component that requires further layers of protection provided at the system-level.
+All ethernet and CAN datalink interfaces require protection from DoS attacks and malicious messaging.
+From a physical accessibility perspective, the LECM can either be on-engine mounted or located within a cabinet.
+As such, the engine/cabinet and cabling shall be safeguarded in order to protect datalink and hardwired sensor and actuation interfaces with the LECM.

-Despite the lack of intrinsic security limitations within the Flex500, service protocols (e.g. AppManager, Servlink) can support user accounts and passwords.
-For system integrators and Flex500 application endusers, protocol security features are a property of the Flex500 application, and the respective application manuals shall be referenced for details on service protocol security implementations.
+Despite the lack of intrinsic security limitations within the LECM, service protocols (e.g., XCP, Servlink, MotoTune) can support user accounts and passwords.
+For system integrators and LECM application endusers, protocol security features are a property of the LECM application and the respective application manuals shall be referenced for details on service protocol security implementations.